Select your language

 • Histotype

-RESPONSE TO TREATMENT AND FOLLOW-UP
+TREATMENT RESPONSE AND FOLLOW-UP

 REPRODUCTIVE OUTCOMES

-FERTILITY SPARING TREATMENT IN OBESE PATIENTS
+FERTILITY-SPARING TREATMENT IN OBESE PATIENTS

-FUTURE PROSPECTS
+FUTURE PERSPECTIVES

 Look our photos